-- 2.1.4 As can be seen, the road has been constructed to adoptable standards and in turn then leads onto the public highway to the south east (Kings Road). - 2.1.5 Under the provisions of the current Carmarthenshire LDP, the Site presently lies at the western edge of the defined Development Limits of the settlement of Llandybie.
-However, as the extract of the Proposals Map below illustrates, the Site (outlined in red) adjoins and is well related to the current built form of the urban area directly to the east.
+2.1.4 Under the provisions of the current Carmarthenshire LDP, the Site presently lies outside of the defined Development Limits of the settlement of Upper Tumble.
+However, as the extract of the Proposals Map below illustrates, the Site (outlined in red) not only adjoins the current built form of the urban area, but is in fact almost entirely encapsulated by it.